Wildlife

 Peafowl

-Pavo cristatus were introduced here by Lucky Baldwin in the late 1800’s.
+Pavo cristatus was introduced here by Lucky Baldwin in the late 1800s.
 Since then they have thrived, becoming, like sparrows and pigeons, a naturalized species.
-Only the colorful males of this pheasant related bird species are called peacocks: females are called peahens and the birds as a whole are referred to as peafowl.
+Only the colorful males of this pheasant-related bird species are called peacocks: females are called peahens and the birds as a whole are referred to as peafowl.

 Enjoy the Wildlife